 To apply for SSI benefits based on disability, a person must first make a claim or fill out an application.
 You can do this by contacting the Social Security office, either by phone or by visiting a local office or, in some cases, online.

 It’s probably better to call first for an appointment.
 You can arrange for a phone interview rather than an interview conducted in-person, if you want.
-Interviewing over the phone is typically more convenient than traveling to the Social Security office.
+Interviewing over the phone is typically more convenient than travelling to the Social Security office.

 How long a Social Security disability case takes to decide depends on many factors, such as how many cases a particular examiner has and how long it takes an examiner to gather a claimant’s medical information.
 Consequently, a claim may take as little as a month, or as long as several months.
 Typically, it takes three to six months.

 Anyone considering submitting an application for SSI might want to consult a lawyer who specializes in assisting persons in obtaining SSDI and SSI benefits.
 They will be able to provide assistance in assembling the necessary information to support the application and assistance with an appeal if the application is denied.